FREE Guide: Have a MISSION-MINDED 2010

 Click here for a FREE Sample of THE MISSION-MINDED FAMILY

-Our Savior Jesus Christ surrendered everything when He came to this earth; and He did it to not only save us, but to provide His salvation for the whole world!
+Our Savior, Jesus Christ, surrendered everything when He came to this earth — not only to save us, but to provide His salvation for the whole world!

-“For God so loved the world, that He gave His Only begotten Son, that whosoever believes in Him should not perish, but have everlasting life” (John 3:16).
+“For God so loved the world, that He gave His Only begotten Son, that whosoever believes in Him should not perish, but have everlasting life.”

 Focusing on SURRENDER:

-What if He would ask you to give something even greater than a special missions-offering or a few extra dollars in that red Salvation Army bucket?
+What if He would ask you to give something even greater than gifts to your loved ones, or a special missions-offering, or a few extra dollars in that red Salvation Army bucket?

 What if . . .